kekse1/count.php/README.md

 > summing up the value in a base counter file PLUS the temporary files available.
 > **But** there's the need of a cronjob, which will count the files, delete
 > them and then summing up their amount in the base counter file.
-> And I think we'll need a timestamp in each of these files, too.
+> And I think we'll need a timestamp in each of these files, too (so we can
+> also handle a count time limit for each visitor).

 <br><br>